hansperu/pands-problems-2020-hp/README.md

 ### Weekly homework 1

 During this first week we have installed the Git and configured the GitHub account.
+A document in PDF format is attached explaining the procedure to follow for the installation of Git in the Ubuntu OS

 ### Weekly task 2